GavinVasandani/Cpp-Trading-Platform/README.md

 Custom memory management contains methods for a custom memory pool (Arena) existing within stack and a custom memory allocator that allocates memory for small size containers on stack instead of heap, to improve performance.

-The code still has faults, a joint server queue needs to be implemented so that multiple message requests from clients are funnelled into
+The code has fault: a joint server queue needs to be implemented so that multiple message requests from clients are funnelled into
 1 server queue.